iterative/dvc.org/content/docs/command-reference/import-url.md

   default file name: `<file>.dvc`, where `<file>` is the desired file name of the imported data (`out`).

-- `--no-exec` - create the import `.dvc` file without actually downloading `url`.
-No connection to the data source is made, so only the import operation is recorded in the `.dvc` file.
-Use `dvc commit` to save any existing dep/out files to the cache and record their hashes to the `.dvc` file.
+- `--no-exec` - create the import `.dvc` file but don't download `url`.
+The No hash values are calculated or saved to the `.dvc` file.
+Use `dvc update` to finish the operation later, or `dvc commit` if the data has already been downloaded manually.

-  This can be useful to skip the download of files or directories that already exists locally, or for downloading at another time/location (e.g. with `dvc update`).

   > Note that there's no guarantee that the data source is valid until the
   > download is attempted.